iksi/kirby-google-analytics/readme.md

 ## How to use it?

+Add it as a submodule using git:
+`git submodule add https://github.com/iksi/KirbyAnalytics.git site/plugins/analytics`

-Put the contents of the repository in a folder called `analytics` in `/site/plugins`.
+Or put the contents of the repository in a folder called `analytics` in `/site/plugins`.
 Next add a Google Analytics id to your config.
 The analytics id is a string like `UA-000000-01`.
 You can also set anonymize to true to enable IP anonymization.

 ```PHP
 c::set('analytics', true);